Rütsch

-Rütsch is an area in the city of Hennef in the Rhein-Sieg district in North Rhine-Westphalia, Germany.
+Rütsch is an Ortsteil (village) in the city of Hennef in the Rhein-Sieg district in North Rhine-Westphalia, Germany.

 Location

 The village lies in an altitude ranging from 131 to 167 meters above sea level on the slopes of the Westerwald, but is nevertheless a part of the Natural Park Bergisches Land.
-Neighbouring villages are Kuchenbach and Lichtenberg.
+Neighbouring villages are Kurenbach and Lichtenberg.

 History

 In 1910 there were following households in Rutsch: farmer Maximilian Engels, factory worker Heinrich Meurer, mason Heinrich Stricker and mason Heinrich Wittkopp.
+In 2024 the village had 26 inhabitants.

 Until 1 August 1969 the village Rütsch belonged to the Uckerath municipality.
-As a part of municipal reform of the Bonn area Uckerath, and thus also the village Rütsch, were assigned to the then-new independent municipality Hennef (Sieg).
+As a part of municipal reform of the Bonn area, Uckerath, and thus also the village Rütsch, were assigned to the then-new independent municipality Hennef (Sieg).